theirishpenguin/theirishpenguin.github.io/_posts/2018-08-23-there-is-no-place-quite-like-hell.markdown

 </p>

-Apparently [the pope did not say that hell did not exist](https://www.washingtonpost.com/news/acts-of-faith/wp/2018/03/29/vatican-denies-report-that-says-pope-francis-believes-hell-does-not-exist/) but instead was misquoted.
+Apparently [the Pope did not say that hell did not exist](https://www.washingtonpost.com/news/acts-of-faith/wp/2018/03/29/vatican-denies-report-that-says-pope-francis-believes-hell-does-not-exist/) but instead was misquoted.
 Rather the doctrine states that “the chief punishment of hell is eternal separation from God”.
 Well, let’s go Aristotle on this and see if this latter interpretation is logically possible...

 * God is omnipresent
 * Sidenote (and axiom) - God created hell